 To qualify for a master's degree, students must pass eight term courses; no more than two may be Special Investigations.
 An average grade of at least High Pass is required, with at least one grade of Honors.
 There are no core course requirements.
 To see a list of available courses, please click here.

-Yale Graduate Career Services (GCS) is a comprehensive career center for students and alumni/ae of Yale University's Graduate School of Arts and Sciences and for post-doctoral fellows.
-Through individual counseling, programs and a library of resource materials as well as internet resources, the office assists graduate students and alumni/ae with career-planning and decision-making.
-GCS consults with directors of graduate studies to develop programs that supplement the department's role in the professional development of students pursuing an academic career.
+The Yale Office of Career Strategy is a comprehensive career center for students and alumni/ae of Yale University's Graduate School of Arts and Sciences, Yale College, and Postdoctoral Scholars.
+OCS offers career advising, employment and internship opportunities, and career development resources with the goal of helping students clarify their career aspirations and make purposeful life choices.
+OCS consults with directors of graduate studies to develop programs that supplement the department's role in the professional development of students pursuing a non-academic career.